 My results-driven approach means I can bring invaluable insights from past victories to help in your case.

 State of Texas v.
-TP
+JB

 Harris County Court

 State of Texas v.
-JM
+MS

 What is the Texas Sex Offender Registry?